 Truth be told, any time you have a gathering of people, for any purpose, you will find all kinds.
-Some will do or say things that others will think is strange but I think that’s just part of our human experience.
+Some will do or say things that others will regard as strange, but that’s just part of our human experience.
 Everyone is different and we all express ourselves in different ways.
 The same is true with our life of faith.
-There are many traditional ways of living and expressing our faith, but there are also many ways that can seem, to some, as “different” or “unusual” or, perhaps, even “weird.”
+There are many traditional ways of living and expressing our faith, but there are also many ways that can seem, to some, as “different,” “unusual,” or perhaps even “weird.”

-To answer the question, “What really goes on at charismatic meetings” is difficult because I suppose that every charismatic meeting is a little different than the next.
-But there are a couple of things that I think are present at most of these meetings that I can comment on.
+To answer the question, “What really goes on at charismatic meetings” is difficult because every charismatic meeting is a little different from the next.
+But there are a couple of aspects that are present at most of these meetings that I can comment on.
 One common part of a charismatic meeting is expressive praise and worship.
-This means that those praying do so in a very free, open and honest way, expressing themselves to God with songs and affection.
+This means that those praying do so in a very free, open, and honest way, expressing themselves to God with songs and affection.

 But this shouldn’t seem too weird when we look at the many other ways people are expressive.
-For example, I’m sure you’ve been to a wedding reception where everyone is dancing.
-While dancing, people can act very “strange.”
-Jumping up and down, throwing their hands into the air, spinning in circles and shouting out loud.
-If it’s OK to do this to something like the Macarena, why not for God?
+I’m sure you’ve been to a wedding reception where everyone is dancing.
+While dancing, people can act very “strange”—Jumping up and down, throwing their hands into the air, spinning in circles, and shouting.
+If it’s okay to do this to the Macarena, why not for God?

 I suppose these gifts can seem strange in that they may not be all that common to the average Catholic.
 But we shouldn’t be afraid of using the charismatic gifts that truly come from God.